nu7hatch/no-logic-in-your-views-startechconf-2011/one/03_how_mvp.md

     - only presentation layer, no access to model

 !SLIDE
-.notes Ok my friends, for sure you want to see it in action, so I  prepared some snippets which possible implementation.
+.notes Ok my friends, for sure you want to see it in action, so I prepared some snippets whith possible implementation.
 # Example...

 !SLIDE small with-title